-After sautéing a few cloves of garlic and adding some spices, it’s time to add the water and pasta.
-You’ll want to add four cups of water for one pound of pasta.
-Give everything a quick stir, then set the Instant Pot for four minutes of manual pressure cook time.
-That’s all it needs for the pasta to become perfectly tender.
+Give everything a quick stir, then set the Instant Pot for four minutes of manual high pressure cook time.
+That's really all it needs for the pasta to become perfectly tender.

-After a quick pressure release, you’re only a few minutes away from digging in.
-Time for the milk and cheese.
+After a quick pressure release, you're only a few minutes away from digging in.
+Time to stir in the milk.

 The good news is that regular milk does the trick!
 I use 2% milk and find it provides a creamy and wholly satisfying outcome.

-Obviously this one is subject to taste, but I like a blend of four cheeses for this Instant Pot mac and cheese:
+Obviously this one is subject to taste, but I like a blend of four cheeses for mac and cheese: